theosanderson/Advanced_OT2/Raspbian_OT2/README.md

 ## OT2 server

 Once you've done the steps above you can control your robot in Jupyter or Python but you can't connect using the OT app.
-The commands below are a work in progress and a service would be better, but they let you use the OT app!
+The commands below are a work in progress and a service would be better, but they let you use the OT app (you'll need to manually add the robot's IP in advanced settings)!

 ```
 sudo apt install network-manager